fmerg/pymerkle/docs/index.rst

 entries should be stored in concrete.
 Core cryptographic functionality is encapsulated in the ``BaseMerkleTree`` abstract class which admits pluggable storage backends.
 It is the developer's choice to decide how to store data in concrete by implementing the interior storage interface of this class.
+Any contiguously indexed dataset should do the job.

 Example
 -------

-This is the simplest possible non-persistent implementation utilizing a list, where inserted data is expected to be in binary format and stored without further processing:
+This is the simplest possible non-peristent implementation utilizing a list as storage.
+It expects strings as entries and encodes them in utf-8 before hashing.

 .. code-block:: python